tomshaw/electron-twitter-tools/README.md

 + [Knex.js](http://knexjs.org/) - An SQL query builder designed to be flexible, portable, and fun to use.

 ## Contributing
-This project was developed to learn the basics of Electron and Vue.js.
-The project was developed rather hastily.
+This project was developed to learn the basics of Electron and Vue.js and was developed rather hastily.
 Many of the components are incomplete or could use vast improvements.
 Any pull requests, suggestions or ideas to enhance the project are highly welcomed.
 Please read the contributing guide thoroughly before issuing pull requests.

 ## AFINN